England national football team manager: Controversial times (1990–2001)

-Foreign management (2002–2012)
+Foreign management (2001–2012)

-The FA then took the unprecedented, and widely criticised step of appointing the first non-Englishman as coach, in the form of Swede Sven-Göran Eriksson.
-Eriksson had a good record in European domestic football, with success in Portugal and Italy, and had led clubs to win UEFA competitions on two occasions.
+The FA then took the unprecedented, and widely criticised step of appointing the first non-Englishman as coach, Swede Sven-Göran Eriksson.
+Eriksson had a good record in European domestic football, with success in Portugal and Italy, and had led clubs to win UEFA competitions twice.
 He led England to qualify for the 2002 World Cup with David Beckham scoring the vital equaliser against Greece, deep into injury time.
 England were knocked out by Brazil in the quarter-finals and Eriksson came under fire for his "ice-cool" appearance on the touchline failing to inspire his team, senior player Gareth Southgate remarking after the tournament that "we needed Winston Churchill but we got Iain Duncan Smith".

 Eriksson led England to qualification for Euro 2004 but once more the team fell at the quarter-final stage, again losing on penalties, this time to Portugal.
 Losing 1–0 to Northern Ireland in Belfast during the qualification for the 2006 World Cup led to fans chanting "Sack the Swede", frustrated again at the lack of obvious emotion in Eriksson while his coach, Steve McClaren, was much more animated.

 In January 2006, the FA announced that Eriksson would stand down after the World Cup.
 With the team losing in the quarter-final again to Portugal and again on penalties, Eriksson duly left the post in July.
 The search for Eriksson's replacement was controversial.
 It became clear that the FA wanted to appoint Luiz Felipe Scolari, but the approach was botched, and Scolari turned down the offer.
 Ultimately, Eriksson was replaced by the man who had coached the side under him, Steve McClaren.